trilitech/tezos-developer-docs/src/pages/defi/defi-tokens/defi-tokens.md

 Ctez is a synthetic XTZ that accumulates rewards from delegating XTZ.
 Literally: 1 ctez can be worth 1 XTZ today, and a year from now it will be worth 1.06 XTZ or more.

-In this post, we explain how the ctez exchange rate is formed, when it is rational to aquire ctez, and when it's sensible to release in your own oven.
+Here we explain how the ctez exchange rate is formed, when it is rational to aquire ctez, and when it's sensible to release your own "oven".

 DEX pools and DeFi project contracts accumulate large amounts of XTZ.
 Therefore, a question arises: who bakes these XTZs?
 If the project delegates them, then to whom exactly?
 What is a user to do if they want to use DeFi but don’t want to delegate to a particular baker?